searri/BrokerBot/README.md

 - `ArduinoJson`: obtainable through library manager
 - ESP8266 Boards: follow [this tutorial](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/)

-Additionally, you will need to have `connection.h` visible to Arduino, which contains Internet credentials:
+Additionally, you will need to have `connection.h` visible to Arduino, which contains internet credentials:
 ```c
 // Your WiFi's name
 #define WIFI_NAME "Name"